salihonder/RAG_app/OUTLOOK.md

 | Too many/large PST files    | Use Online Archive or move old items to archive                     |

 You now have the ultimate Outlook knowledge base for 2025!

-Save this file as `Outlook_Wiki_2025.md` — perfect for personal wikis, Obsidian, Notion, or team knowledge bases.